ARM-software/abi-aa/design-documents/bit-precise-types.rst

 - This would mean that the alignment of a ``_BitInt(128)`` on AArch64 matches that of other architectures which have already defined their ABI.
 This could reduce surprises when writing portable code.
-- Less space used for half of the values of ``N``.
+- Less space used for half of the large values of ``N``.
-- Multiplications on large ``_BitInt(N)`` can be logically done on the limbs of size ``M``, which should result in a neater compiler implementation.
-E.g. for AArch64 there is a ``SMULH`` which could be used as part of a multiplication on an entire limb.
+- Multiplications on large ``_BitInt(N)`` can be performed using chunks of size ``M``, which should result in a neater compiler implementation.
+For example AArch64 has an ``SMULH`` instruction which could be used as part of a multiplication of an entire chunk.

 Option ``B`` has the following benefit:

+- On AArch32 a ``_BitInt(64)`` would have the same alignment and size as an ``int64_t``, and on AArch64 a ``_BitInt(128)`` would have the same alignment and size as a ``__int128``.
+- Double-register sized integers match the largest Fundamental Data Types defined in the relevant PCS architectures for both platforms.
+We believe that that developers familiar with the Arm ABI would find this mapping less surprising and hence make less mistakes.
+This includes those working at FFI boundaries interfacing to the C ABI.
 - Would allow atomic operations on types in the range between register and double-register sizes.
-  This is due to the associated extra alignment allowing operations like ``CASP`` on aarch64 and ``LDRD`` on aarch32.
+  This is due to the associated extra alignment allowing operations like ``CASP`` on AArch64 and ``LDRD`` on AArch32.
 Similarly this would allow ``LDP`` and ``STP`` single-copy atomicity on architectures with the LSE2 extension.
-- On AArch32 a ``_BitInt(64)`` would have the same alignment and size as an ``int64_t``, and on AArch64 a ``_BitInt(128)`` would have the same alignment and size as a ``__int128``.
-- Double-register sized integers match the largest Fundamental Data Types defined in the relevant PCS architectures for both platforms.
-We believe that that developers familiar with the AArch64 ABI would find this mapping less surprising and hence make less mistakes.
-This also includes those working at FFI boundaries interfacing to the C ABI.

 The "large" size use-cases we have identified so far are of power-of-two sizes.
-These sizes would not benefit greatly from the positives of either of the options presented here, with the only difference being around the implementation of multiplication.
+These sizes would not benefit greatly from the positives of either of the options presented here, with the only difference being in the implementation of multiplication.

 Our estimate is that the benefits of option ``B`` are more useful for sizes between register and double-register than those from option ``A``.
 This is not